Hairspray (musical): Other productions

-Royal Caribbean International presented the show on their first Oasis Class ship MS Oasis of the Seas, which made its maiden voyage in December 2009.
+Royal Caribbean International presented the show on their first Oasis Class ship Oasis of the Seas, which made its maiden voyage in December 2009.
 The show was performed in the ship's 1350 seat Opal Theater three times on each seven-night cruise but was later replaced by Cats.

-In 2018 the MS Symphony of the Seas made its maiden voyage, and due to multiple requests, Hairspray was added as a show.
+In 2018 the Symphony of the Seas made its maiden voyage, and due to multiple requests, Hairspray was added as a show.
 It is still being performed in one act, restoring "(The Legend of) Miss Baltimore Crabs" but like the Las Vegas version omitting "The Big Dollhouse", "Velma's Revenge", "Good Morning Baltimore (Reprise)", and "Cooties".
 The second verse of "It Takes Two" is also omitted.
 This show includes multiple uses of technology, combined with a company of singers and dancers.
 It is usually performed three or four times a week, along with a Royal Caribbean Production called “Flight: Dare to Dream”.